Performance (Sports, Music, Mathematics etc.)

 Sports

-Here it becomes at first again somewhat football focused.
-But I have had a very good experience here with the Feldenkrais method, which I would like to describe to show what can happen when you work on your skills with this method.
+I've had a very positive experience with the Feldenkrais Method in soccer, and I'd like to describe it to show what can happen when you use this method to work on your skills.

-The goalkeeper lay down on the ground, I moved my foot about two meters in front of him already to the ball, and meanwhile I could correct the ankle in the other direction.
-I stood outside myself and watched as I flicked this ball past him as if I had one more joint in my leg.
-I just couldn't believe it.
-Since then, I've been a firm believer that this method can really bring an athlete to fruition.
+The goalkeeper dove to the ground; I moved my foot toward the ball about two meters in front of him, and at the same time was able to adjust my ankle in the other direction.
+I felt as if I were watching myself from the outside as I flicked the ball past him, as if I had an extra joint in my leg.
+I just couldn’t believe it.
+Ever since then, I’ve been firmly convinced that this method can help an athlete reach their full potential.

-It's terrific what confidence I've developed in my body since then, that I can call up a certain technique, thereby achieving a great performance with quite little perceived effort.
-In terms of body control, I'm superior to just about any 20-year-old.
-My overall technique is becoming more and more refined.
-My hip joints are so flexible that I can dribble in the tightest of spaces with my height of 1.82 m, and thus always surprise the opponent with movements that are natural for me, but completely disorient him. because they are not physically possible for him.
-He cannot imagine them.
-Otherwise, he could do them and stop me.
+It’s amazing how much confidence I developed in my body during that time—the confidence that I could draw on a certain technique and, as a result, deliver a great performance with what felt like very little effort.
+In terms of body control, I was superior to virtually every 20-year-old.
+My overall technique became increasingly refined.
+My hip joints became so flexible that, even at 1.82 m tall, I could dribble in the tightest of spaces—and thus always surprise my opponent with movements that came naturally to me but completely threw him off balance because they were physically impossible for him.
+He couldn’t even imagine them.
+Otherwise, he could have made the play and stopped me.

-The effects of Feldenkrais work range from kick-off speed and turning ability to feeling for the ball in space and game awareness.
-The more you are aware of yourself, the more you are aware of your surroundings.
-The more awake your body is, the fewer blind spots there are, the more you have the '180degree-360degree overview' and better timing.
-The better timing, the better internal timing lets you handle the ball better, for one thing.
-You don't have to do a trick technically anymore.
-It comes naturally from the flow of the game.
-You can use any part of the body to push the ball in a certain direction.
-The orientation of the body becomes clear.
-One stays clear and maintains balance and therefore orientation in space in tricky situations.
-One can master tighter game situations, or better fit in or adapt to the flow of the game in the broad overall structure of the game, also timing better here, because one can perceive the other players more accurately and assess them better - their timing, their gameplay, which direction they will run.
-You become smoother as a player, more adaptable, but you can just as easily give the game a decisive turn because you sense the rhythm better and can better anticipate a necessary change of rhythm.
+The benefits of the Feldenkrais Method range from quickness off the mark and agility to spatial awareness and an overview of the game.
+The more you are aware of yourself, the more you perceive your surroundings.
+The more alert your body is, the fewer blind spots there are, the more you have that “180-degree–360-degree overview,” and the better your timing.
+This improved timing—this better internal timing—allows you, for one thing, to handle the ball more effectively.
+You no longer have to execute a move technically.
+It comes more naturally, out of the flow of the game.
+You can use any part of your body to guide the ball in a specific direction.
+Your body’s orientation becomes clear.
+You stay focused and maintain your balance—and thus your spatial orientation—even in tricky situations.
+You can master tighter game situations or better position yourself within the broader context of the game, or better adapt to the flow of the game—and again, time your actions better—because you perceive the other players more accurately and can better assess them: their timing, their playing behavior, and the direction they’ll run.
+You become a more fluid player, more adaptable, yet you’re just as capable of turning the game around decisively because you have a better feel for the rhythm and can better anticipate when a change in rhythm is needed.

-Since the Feldenkrais Method is involved with movement and athletes like to move, it can be great fun to experiment with it and explore one's sport with this added layer.
-It prevents routines, expands your repertoire, and can give you a certain sense of limitlessness.
-You can grow, become stronger.
+Since the Feldenkrais Method focuses on movement it could be a lot of fun for athletes to experiment with it and explore their sport on this additional level.
+It prevents you from falling into a rut, expands your repertoire, and can give you a certain sense of boundlessness.
+You can grow and become stronger.
 The possibilities are endless.

-The question of talent and physical potential here takes on a new dimension.
+The question of talent and physical potential takes on a new dimension here.

 Until now, Feldenkrais has been used in sports mainly for rehabilitation or prophylaxis against injuries.

 Feldenkrais takes into account the individual structure of a body.
 A body is not built symmetrically.
-For example, we have a heart on the left and a liver on the right.
-It performs asymmetrical actions throughout life and therefore becomes increasingly asymmetrical.
-When we open a jar, both hands perform a different action.
-Most of the time we take the jar in the same hand for a lifetime.
+It performs asymmetrical actions throughout life and therefore becomes increasingly asymmetrical in its muscular organization and also in its skeletal structure.

 A more pronounced asymmetry does not have to be a disadvantage.
-Usain Bolt and Michael Phelps both have diagnosed scoliosis.
+Usain Bolt and Michael Phelps, for example, have both been diagnosed with scoliosis.

-And here the question certainly arises as to whether they would have been even better without it, or just not as good.
-If you transfer this to a personality, the question arises as to whether it is worthwhile to use the method to promote a personality's peculiarities, and thus only to tease out its strengths.
+And this certainly raises the question of whether they would have been even better without it—or perhaps not nearly as good.
+Applying this to personality, the question arises as to whether it’s worthwhile to use the method to foster a person’s unique traits and thereby bring out their strengths.

 (see also: The Psychosomatic Way)